jessicablank/workout-tracker/README.md

 ## Description:
  An app demonstrating the use of [npm mongoose](https://www.npmjs.com/package/mongoose) and [npm morgan](https://www.npmjs.com/package/morgan) to allow users to track multiple exercises during a workout session.

- This was a bootcamp homework assignment. i was given starter code.
+ This was a bootcamp homework assignment.
+I was given starter code.
 My task was to build and test the API routes and deploy the application on Heroku.
 I also added styling with color and icons.

 ## Table of Contents:
 * [Installation](#installation-instructions)